 - Suitability for Recognition for Prior Learning (RPL) and Credit Transfer

 Enrolment in general public entry courses will require a selection interview.
 Please call 1300 468 233 to enquire further.

 Skills Recognition is an assessment only process that may result in credits towards a part or full qualification.
 There is no formal training involved, although you may choose to complete further training as a result of the assessment process.

 You can apply for Skills Recognition before you enrol in the qualification you are seeking.
 You can apply for Skills Recognition through one or both of the following processes:

 - Credit Transfer for formal training that might be equivalent to a new qualification or partial qualification.

 - Recognition of Prior Learning (RPL) for people who have relevant and current skills and knowledge that they have gained through non-formal or informal learning i.e. work or life experience.

 Browse other courses

-The Certificate III in Sport and Recreation is the recognised qualification to work within the aquatic and recreation industry.
+The Certificate III in Early Childhood Education and Care is the recognised qualification to become an entry-level Early Childhood Educator.